What is Mosaic Law

 The Mosaic Law and Christianity

-As Christians, most of us don’t live the Mosaic Law as it was lived anciently and during Jesus’s life.
+Most Christians don’t live the Mosaic Law as it was lived anciently and during Jesus’ life.
 There are two common schools of thought on the Law of Moses and Christianity.
-Some Christians and scholars believe that when Jesus performed his sacrifice for all of us, he completely fulfilled the Law, and the Law no longer needs to be lived in any aspect.
+Some Christians and scholars believe that when Jesus performed His sacrifice for all of us, He completely fulfilled the Law, and the Law no longer needs to be lived in any aspect.
 Instead, they believe we should follow the new laws and guidance that Jesus teaches in the New Testament.
 Others believe that the moral laws—such as the Ten Commandments—still apply today for all Christians as well as the new laws given by Jesus in the New Testament.

 If you haven’t already, check out Angel Studios’ The Chosen to view the first-ever multi-season show about the life of Jesus.
 This historical drama set in Judaea and Galilee in the first century CE follows Jesus and those whom He met and ministered to.